logan-sec/js-recon-automation-kit/README.md

 1. Open the target in your browser
 2. Open DevTools
 3. Go to the Network tab
-4. Enable Preserve log
+4. Click JS
-5. Browse important app flows
+5. Enable Preserve log
-6. Right-click the Network requests
+6. Browse important app flows
 7. Export as HAR
 8. Run the HAR through this kit